Strophox/tetro-tui/README.md

 </details>

 In the end I'm happy with how the custom rotation system turned out.
-It vaguely follows the mantra "if the rotation looks like it could reasonably work visually, it should" (+ some added kicks for flexibility and fun :-), hence it's name, *Ocular* rotation system[.](https://ocularnebula.newgrounds.com/)
+It vaguely follows the mantra "if the rotation looks like it could reasonably work visually, it should" (+ some added kicks for flexibility and fun :-), hence its name, *Ocular* rotation system.

 <details>